-Fig. 10: Rb Spectroscopy (top) and Peak Lock Differential signal (bottom) Once spectroscopy has been found, turn Ramp on and align the feature you want to lock to with the center line on the GUI plots.
+Fig. 10: Rb Spectroscopy (top) and Peak Lock Differential signal (bottom) Once spectroscopy has been found, align the feature you want to lock to with the center line on the GUI plots.
 You can do this either by changing the Laser Current supplied to the diode, or by shifting the Center dial in the Ramp box.
 Turning Range up and down will make your ramp amplitude larger or smaller and show you more or less of your spectroscopy.
 Whatever is lined up with the center line on the plots is the feature the ICE Box will try to lock to.
-If you want to lock to a peak, align the top graph with the peak you want, and note that the bottom graph should be near the middle of a slope.
+If you want to lock to a peak, align the top graph with the peak you want, and note that the bottom graph's peak lock signal should be near the middle of a slope.

 The intuitive thing to do is to center right on the feature you want, but you actually want to be a little bit offset from that.
-The ICE Box gives a slight kick when the servo is engaged, so if you're right on the center it will sometimes bump you over to the next peak.
+The ICE Box gives a slight kick when the servo is engaged, so if you're perfectly centered on a feature it can sometimes bump you over to the next peak.
 It doesn't matter which side you offset from (a little right or left will be fine) as long as you're still on the correct slope.
-It will always kick towards the center of the selected slope.
-It is recommend to aim for a roughly 5% offset from center when aligning the feature you wish to lock to.
-2024/05/14 21:50 9/12 ICE Box Quick Start Guide
+The servo will always kick towards the center of the selected slope.
+It's recommend to aim for a roughly 5% offset from center when aligning the feature you wish to lock to.
+2024/05/14 01:55 9/12 ICE Box Quick Start Guide

-Fig. 11: TEXT Engage the Servo button and watch the signals.
+Fig. 11: CS1 GUI showing the Ramp Box, and the Center Line to which the Servo Locks Engage the Servo button and watch the signals.
 The top graph should go to a value that corresponds to the feature you were trying to lock to, and the bottom graph should go to zero.

-Fig. 12: TEXT If these do not happen, it might mean that your Op Offset and Gain settings are not optimal like in figure 13.
+Fig. 12: When the ICE Box locks to spectroscopy, the top graph will flatten out at a DC offset corresponding to the locked feature (Yellow Line) If these do not happen, it might mean that your Op Offset and Gain settings are not optimal such as in figure 13.
 To optimize these, turn your gain down as low as it will go without losing lock, and then adjust the Op Offset so that the signal on the bottom graph goes to zero.
 You may not be able to get it exact due to the digitization of that setting, but there will be a setting for which it is closest and changing up or down will flip what side of the line you are on.
 Once you've done this, turn Gain back up until the signal looks nice.
 Getting Gain to the right setting is a little difficult to do with just the ICE Box, but a good way to approximate it is to increase Gain until you lose lock, and then back off by ~40-50%.
 The optimal Gain setting ultimately comes down to your measurements of noise on externals such as a beat note between two lasers.